nrhvyc/checkers/README.md

 # Checkers
-Play checkers against an AI ~ Work in progress
+Play checkers against an AI with WebAssembly in the browser